apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

   low = 0 /\ high = Len(INPUT_SEQ) - 1 /\ isTerminated = FALSE /\ returnValue = 0
 ```

 You probably have guessed, what the above line means.
-You are probably a bit
+You might be a bit
 puzzled about the mountain-like operator `/\`.
 It is called *conjunction*,
 which is usually written as `&&` or `and` in programming languages.
 The
 important effect of the above expression is that every variable in the